pdxgx/pepsickle-paper/README.md

 - [AntiJen database](http://www.ddg-pharmfac.net/antijen/AntiJen/antijenhomepage.htm)
 - [SYFPEITHI database](http://www.syfpeithi.de/)

 Data from peer reviewed literature was also aggregated.
-More details on paper specific data can be found under:
+More details on paper specific data can be found in the main text (Table X).
-- `/docs/README - Digestion Sources.txt`
-- `/docs/README - Winter et al data.txt`
-- `/docs/README - Breast cancer epitope data.txt`